 Tuscan Herb Bread

-- In bowl of stand mixer, add yeast to 1 cup warm water with the sugar.
+- In the bowl of a stand mixer, combine the yeast, sugar and warm water.
 Gently stir together with handheld whisk.
-Let sit for 10 minutes until foamy.
+Then, let sit for 10 minutes until foamy.

 - Once dough starts to form increase to medium high.